MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 These two steps can be done concurrently as new threat vectors are discovered.
 Disable those threat vectors and then try to find a known good system to isolate from the network.

-Other tactical containment actions include:
+Other tactical containment actions can include:

 - [Reset the krbtgt password](/windows-server/identity/ad-ds/manage/ad-forest-recovery-resetting-the-krbtgt-password), twice in rapid succession.
 Consider using a [scripted, repeatable process](https://github.com/microsoft/New-KrbtgtKeys.ps1).
 This script enables you to reset the krbtgt account password and related keys while minimizing the likelihood of Kerberos authentication issues being caused by the operation.
 To minimize potential issues, the krbtgt lifetime can be reduced one or more times prior to the first password reset so that the two resets are done quickly.
 Note that all domain controllers that you plan to keep in your environment must be online.